hsercanatli/makam-musicxml2lilypond/README.md

 Introduction
 ------------
-This repositry provides a simple, yet representative conversion of a makam music score from MusicXML format to LilyPond format.
+This repositry provides a simple and reliable conversion of a makam music score from MusicXML format to LilyPond format.

 You can obtain 2200 makam music scores in MusicXML format from [SymbTr]